Does Feedback Alignment Work at Biological Timescales?: Introduction

 \section{Introduction}

 Understanding how biological circuits learn has long been a central challenge at the interface of neuroscience and machine learning.
-Many algorithmic proposals for \emph{biologically plausible learning} have been put forward, including feedback alignment (FA; \cite{lillicrap2016random}), direct feedback alignment (DFA; \cite{nokland2016direct}), and Kolen–Pollack / weight mirrors (KP; \cite{kolen1994backpropagation, akrout2019deep}).
-These methods attempt to relax the strong requirements of backpropagation, such as exact weight transport, while preserving the ability to optimize deep networks.
-Such rules are attractive both as potential models of cortical learning and as candidates for training in neuromorphic or analog hardware.
+Among the many proposals for biologically plausible learning, a prominent class consists of feedback-alignment--style\footnote{In this work, we will use the term ``feedback alignment'' to refer to the class of feedback-alignment--style algorithms.}, weight-transport--free algorithms such as feedback alignment (FA; \cite{lillicrap2016random}), direct feedback alignment (DFA; \cite{nokland2016direct}), and Kolen–Pollack / weight mirrors (KP; \cite{kolen1994backpropagation, akrout2019deep}).
+These algorithms aim to relax the strong requirements of backpropagation, such as exact weight transport, while preserving the ability to optimize deep networks.
+These algorithms are attractive both as potential models of cortical learning and as approaches for training in neuromorphic or analog hardware.

-Two key aspects of real biological systems, however, are conspicuously absent from most of these formulations: learning in biology unfolds continuously in time, and does not rely on separate learning and inference phases.
-Realistic neurons operate with finite conduction and integration times, so neither inference nor plasticity can be assumed to occur instantaneously or in synchronized steps~\citep{kandel2000principles}.
-By contrast, existing algorithmic models are cast in discrete steps that alternate between inference and learning phases, effectively assuming that forward and backward signals are globally and instantaneously synchronized~\citep{whittington2019theories}.
-Therefore, the existing biologically plausible algorithms fail to answer a basic question: \emph{can learning be achieved in continuous time, without artificial phase separation, and at biologically realistic timescales?}
+There are two primary difficulties in connecting FA--type algorithms to biology: learning in biology unfolds continuously in time, and does not rely on separate learning and inference phases.
+Realistic neurons operate with finite conduction and integration times, so neither inference, error propagation, nor plasticity can be assumed to occur instantaneously or in synchronized steps~\citep{kandel2000principles}.
+Unlike digital learning algorithms, biological systems do not alternate between distinct inference and learning phases.
+By contrast, feedback alignment is cast in discrete steps that alternate between inference and learning phases, effectively assuming that forward and backward signals are globally and instantaneously synchronized~\citep{lillicrap2016random,nokland2016direct,akrout2019deep,scellier2017equilibrium}.
+This leaves a basic question unaddressed: \emph{Do FA/KP/DFA--style learning rules still work when implemented as continuous-time processes with biologically realistic propagation and plasticity timescales?}